ckaestne/seai/lectures/06_risks/risks.md

 <!-- .element: class="stretch" -->

 * Requirements (REQ) are expressed only in terms of world phenomena
-* Assumptions (ENV) are expressed In terms of world & shared phenomena
+* Assumptions (ENV) are expressed in terms of world & shared phenomena
-* Specifications (SPEC) are expressed In terms of shared phenomena
+* Specifications (SPEC) are expressed in terms of shared phenomena

 **Software cannot directly satisfy REQ on its own**